Brand Name: Lanoxin

-- Serum levels drawn within 6-8 hours of dose will be falsely high because of prolonged distribution phase.
+- Serum levels drawn within 6-8 hours of the dose will be falsely high because of the prolonged distribution phase.

 - Increased risk of estrogen-like effects in geriatric patients.

-- Beriberi heart disease may not respond adequately if underlying thiamine deficiency not corrected.
+- Beriberi heart disease may not respond adequately if underlying thiamine deficiency is not corrected.